AkhilAkkapelli/HighPrecisionArithmetic.jl/README.md

-# High Precision Arithmetic and Linear Algebra Library in Julia
+# High Precision Arithmetic in Julia

 This Julia library provides custom types and operations for performing high-precision arithmetic and linear algebra.
 It's designed for scenarios where standard floating-point or fixed-size integer types might not offer sufficient precision for very large numbers or complex computations.